azat-co/expressworks/exercises/whats_in_query/problem.md

-Write a route that extracts data from query string in the GET `'/search'` URL route, e.g. `?results=recent&include_tabs=true` and then outputs it back to the user in JSON format.
+Write a route that extracts data from the query string in the GET `'/search'` URL route, e.g. `?results=recent&include_tabs=true` and then outputs it back to the user in JSON format.